martinbrabec/antext/README.md

 # instalation

-You can install it from NUGET from https://www.nuget.org/packages/Antext/
+You can install it as NUGET package from https://www.nuget.org/packages/Antext/

 # usage